CERTCC/SSVC/doc/version_1/040_treesForVulMgmt.md

     chain.
 If the vulnerability allows remote code execution or command injection, the default response should be rapid.

+Due to vulnerability chaining, there is some nuance as to whether reconnaissance can be automated.
+For example, consider a vulnerability A. If the systems vulnerable to A are usually not openly connected to incoming traffic ([*Exposure*](#exposure) is [small](#exposure) or [controlled](#exposure)), reconnaissance probably cannot be automated (as scans should be blocked, etc.).
+This fact would make automatability [slow](#automatability).
+However, if another vulnerability B with [rapid](#automatiability) automatability can be reliably used to chain to vulnerability A, then that automates reconnaissance of vulnerable systems.
+In such a situation, the analyst should continue to analyze vulnerability A to understand whether the remaining steps in the kill chain can be automated.

 #### Value Density

 *Value density* is described as diffuse or concentrated: